ciiram/PyPol_II/README.md

 1. PyPolII.py
 2. conv_gp_funcs.py
-3. Example input file ACTN1.txt
+3. Example data folder Data/

 To run the program open an Ipython shell and type